My planning and expediting coaching grind up circumstances

 The Advice

 Careful contracting requires differentiating needs of designers and large lot customers from those of fine furniture owners and other homeowners.
 The first two are professionals who understand the industry.
-The latter come with items to be fixed, altered, recovered, or repaired, but usually do not bring an appreciation for the depth of work, Bruder says.
+The latter come with items to be fixed, altered, recovered, or repaired, but usually do not bring an appreciation for the depth of work, Coach Bruder says.

 Several designers have selected Browning to help them realize their vision for clients' homes.
 To capture more of this market, the showroom should be reorganized, and include a complete design center catering to designers' needs.
 The sales portfolio should be updated and improved, making it an important sales tools at presentations to decision makers.

 She should take a fresh look at field measurement procedures and create forms documenting item condition and any special circumstances.
 Documentation should include sketches with dimensions and highlighted areas of attention.
-"Measure twice, cut once, is the first principle of field work," Bruder says.
+"Measure twice, cut once, is the first principle of field work," Coach Bruder says.
 When in homes, Browning should explain procedures and techniques.
 The result will be owners who appreciate the attention and quality work commanded by their belongings.

 Data from the field is translated into designs, build or repair tasks, material purchases, and production schedules.
 To streamline administration of jobs, Browning should complete wholesale price lists and description of services for her professional and institutional clients.